 - There needs to be some sort of income-tracking feature.

 For several years, I’ve used Lili – a business bank account that hit all these marks for me.
 Unfortunately, as often seems to happen with these fintech apps, Lili changed its business model, now charging a monthly fee to use its main features.
-I’m always ready to pivot though when these fintech banks make these changes, so when Lili started charging fees, I started looking for a new business checking account for my gig economy work.
+I’m always ready to pivot though when these fintech companies make these changes, so when Lili started charging fees, I started looking for a new business checking account for my gig economy income

 My research turned up two banks that seemed to fit the bill for me – Found and Indi.
 I ended up going with Found and so far, it seems to be working for what I need.
+(It’s a good thing I opted for Found because Indi ended up shutting down shortly after I considered moving to them).

 Found Business Checking Review